 Chaga is rich in antioxidants.
 These are chemicals that help prevent cell damage caused by free radicals or oxidants.

 Oxidative stress occurs when the body cannot produce enough antioxidants to prevent this damage.
 Damage from oxidative stress can contribute to the development of many health conditions, including cancer.

 Cytokines are the immune system’s chemical messengers.
 They are proteins that play a vital role in stimulating white blood cells, which are the immune system’s first line of defense against a range of illnesses.

-Some research on mice suggests that chaga may help regulate the production of cytokines, supporting the immune system by helping cells communicate with one another.
-This could help fight infections, from minor colds to life-threatening illnesses.
+Chaga may help regulate the production of cytokines, supporting the immune system by helping cells communicate with one another.
+This could help fight infections, from minor colds to life threatening illnesses.

 When the body is fighting an illness, inflammation supports the fight.
 But sometimes, inflammation transitions from a short-term attack to a chronic health problem.

 Some illnesses, particularly chronic conditions such as rheumatoid arthritis, are linked to inflammation.

 As with other supplements and medications, chaga carries some risks.
 It can also trigger side effects and may interact dangerously with some medications.

 Chaga extract may also inhibit platelet aggregation, according to rodent studies.
 Platelet aggregation is a measure of how well a person’s blood cells clump together, which is essential for clotting.
 As a result, it may interfere with anticoagulant and antiplatelet drugs.